-Sight words otherwise known as high frequency words are the most common words found in beginning children’s reading materials.
+High-frequency words are the most common words found in beginning children’s reading materials.
 Each set of words builds upon the other.
-Once a set of sight words has been mastered, a new set is introduced for mastery.
+Once a set of high-frequency words has been mastered and becomes sight words for students, a new set is introduced for mastery.
+If you aren’t sure what the difference is between sight words and high-frequency words is, I have a blog on that HERE!

 The two most common sight word lists are Fry’s 1000 instant words and Dolch word lists.
 Which one do you use?
 Most schools have a preference of one over the other, or check with your grade level team to see which list they prefer.
 Practicing at home?
 Either list is great!
 You can’t go wrong with one vs. the other.
 Personally, I have used both in my classroom!